Mohammed Bello-Koko

-Mohammed Bello-Koko (born March 25, 1969) is a Nigerian former banker and current Managing Director of the Nigerian Ports a position he assumed on February 22, 2022.
-Before his appointment as substantive managing director, Bello-Koko was on May 6, 2021, made the acting managing director of NPA when Hadiza Bala Usman was directed to handover to the most senior Executive Director after she was suspended for insubordination.
-Prior to the appointment as acting MD, Bello-Koko was the Executive Director, Finance & Administration of the Authority.
+Mohammed Bello-Koko (born 25 March 1969) is a Nigerian banker and former Managing Director of the Nigerian Ports a position he assumed on 22 February 2022.
+Before his appointment as substantive managing director, Bello-Koko was on 6 May 2021, made the acting managing director of NPA when Hadiza Bala Usman was directed to handover to the most senior executive director after she was suspended for insubordination.
+Prior to the appointment as acting MD, Bello-Koko was the executive director, Finance & Administration of the Authority.

 Early life and education

-Mohammed Bello-Koko was born on March 25, 1969 in Koko/Besse local government area in Kebbi State.
+Mohammed Bello-Koko was born on 25 March 1969, in Koko/Besse local government area in Kebbi State.
 He attended and completed his secondary school education at the Federal Government College Sokoto in 1986.
 He then proceeded to the Usmanu Danfodio University, Sokoto for his bachelor of science (B.Sc.) degree in Management Studies and Master’s degree in Business Administration (MBA) in 1992 and 1995 respectively.

 Imbued by his penchant for continuous learning, he proceeded further to the Harvard Kennedy School, USA where he bagged an Executive Certificate in Public Leadership.